-These drought-tolerant trees are well suited to sheltered, sunny, desert regions, or they can be grown in containers and moved inside if frost is expected during the winter.
-Make sure the pot is large enough, has good draining and you select a potting mix suited to citrus trees.
+These trees grow well in containers and can be moved inside if frost is expected during the winter.
+Make sure the pot is large enough, has good draining, and that you select a potting mix suited to citrus trees.

 If you don't have a garden that receives plenty of sunlight, then the Lisbon lemon tree won't be for you.
 This species needs a full sun position to thrive.

 Lisbon lemon trees can handle a variety of soil types but have a preference for those on the acidic side, and good drainage is an absolute must.